emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 # Introduction

-It is driven by a growing awareness of environmental issues and regulatory requirements like CSRD (Corporate Sustainability Reporting Directive), a regulatory framework proposed by the European Commission to enhance corporate transparency and ensure that companies provide comparable information to assess their sustainability performance
+Many companies in Europe have integrated sustainability improvements into their core business strategies.
+It is driven by a growing awareness of environmental issues and regulatory requirements like CSRD (Corporate Sustainability Reporting Directive), a regulatory framework proposed by the European Commission to enhance corporate transparency and ensure that companies provide comparable information to assess their sustainability performance.
+This impacts numerous aspects of the life cycle management (LCM) of devices.
+In this draft we discuss the advantages of leveraging existing device modularity to improve sustainability performance faster.
+We first recall different uses cases where the levels of modularity requirements are different (Aka velodrome, shopping center ...).
+Then we present how sustainability impacts device modularity (eco design power management, circular economy ...)
+Device modularity is usually per design, finally we identify device modularity aspects to explicitly specified and standardized.
+Eco conception of new devices is not discussed in this draft.

 # Conventions and Definitions